pkgxdev/pantry/README.md

 > * `pkg build` and `pkg test` take a `-L` flag to run in a Linux Docker container
 > * All commands take an optional pkg-spec eg. `pkg build node@19`

+> While inside the pantry `dev` environment you can run commands from any built
+> packages provided you specified their `provides:` key in the `package.yml`.

 > We use a special package called [`brewkit`] to build packages both here and
 > in CI/CD. `brewkit` provides the `pkg` command.